 Located in the Andalusia region of Spain, Granada is the capital city of the province of Granada.
 With a colourful history that includes being ruled by the Moors, Muslims and Christians, it is an area with a rich mix of culture and architecture.

 Granada is a hub of Spanish- Islamic art, in particular Alhambra, Generalife and Albayzin, It is also a city that boasts many parks and gardens.
-It is a spectacular area to visit on its own, or as a day trip from Seville.
+Visiting the Alhambra is a great day trip from Seville.

 As a revered UNESCO site, The Alhambra is one of the region’s most popular visitor attractions and remnants of its Moorish history.
 Its original constructions date back to AD889, where it was built upon Roman fortifications.
 It came into prominence in the mid 13th century when Yusuf I, the Sultan of Granada, converted it into a palace.